 \section{Real fixed points}

 As is well known without odderon in the pomeron model with a single coupling constant one has a single attractive fixed point $g_c=\sqrt{\ep/6}$.
 Inclusion of the odderon complicates the situation.
 First, the number of non-trivial fixed point is raised to five.
-Second, attraction or repulsion in the 4-dimensional space of the four coupling constants may be partial attractive along certain directions in this space and repulsive along the rest ones.
+Second, attraction or repulsion in the 4-dimensional space of the four coupling constants may be attractive along certain directions in this space and repulsive along the rest ones.
 Depending on their numbers we can have different grades of attraction and repulsion from zero to four.
 We postpone a more detailed discussion of this point until the next section.
-The found five real fixed points at which all $\beta$-functions vanish and which will be denoted by a set of coupling constants
+The found five real fixed points at which all $\beta$-functions vanish will be denoted by a set of coupling constants

-Additionally at $g_3=g_4=0$ we show the value of their ratio $r=g_3/g_4$, which characterizes the anomalous dimensions associated with the odderon.
+Additionally at $g_3=g_4=0$ we show the value of the ratio $r=g_3/g_4$, which characterizes the anomalous dimensions associated with the odderon.
 Derivation of some less trivial fixed points is described in Appendix B.